yschroe/chessalyzer.js/README.md

 ## Visualisation

 Please note that chessalyzer.js only provides the raw data of the analyses.
 If you want to visualize the data you will need a separate library.
-The following examples were created with my my fork of [chessboardjs](https://github.com/PeterPain/heatboard.js) with added heatmap functionality.
+The following examples were created with my fork of [chessboardjs](https://github.com/PeterPain/heatboard.js) with added heatmap functionality.

 White tile occupation
 <img src="https://i.imgur.com/2naX1mg.png" width="30%">